 Taking a day trip to Joshua Tree National Park is perfect for anyone.
-Whether you are an avid hiker, photographer, outdoor enthusiast, a couple taking engagement photos, or a casual bystander, there is something special for everyone to see at Joshua Tree in one day.
+Whether you are an avid hiker, photographer, outdoor enthusiast, a couple taking engagement photos, or with kids, there is something special for everyone to see at Joshua Tree in one day.
 It is also one of the US National Parks you cannot miss and I will tell you why!

 We have been to several U.S. National Parks and Joshua Tree is the first park we think is truly unique.
 One of the fascinating elements of Joshua Tree is that it’s not just a vast desert, but two distinct desert ecosystems – Mojave and Colorado.
 Furthermore, every national park we have visited so far has been to enjoy incredible hikes to high peaks.
 However with Joshua Tree, though there are lovely hiking trails, we felt more at peace just driving through and admiring the desert landscape and plant life.
 Joshua Tree is also one of very few U.S. National Parks that can be seen entirely in one day.
 Therefore, a day trip to Joshua Tree is perfect for anyone coming from San Diego, Los Angeles, Las Vegas or Phoenix!